naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.23.dhcp.and.dns.md

 #### DHCPv4 Configuration Options

 A cisco router can be configured to handle DHCP requests in two ways: as a DHCP server or as a DHCP relay agent.
 A cisco router can also be configured as a DHCP client, requesting an IPv4 address from a DHCP server for one or more of its interfaces.
+All these options can be configured at the same time on the same device.
+For example, a router might be the DHCP server for a directly connected LAN while at the same time forwarding DHCP server requests to another DHCP server for other LANs.
+In addition, the router could have one or more of its interfaces configured to request DHCP addressing from a remote server.

+#### Configuring a Router as DHCPv4 server